Ryan-ZL-Lin/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was to use NVIDIA model first, then adjust hyper parameters progressivley.

 My first step was to use a recommended network from NVIDAI, I thought this model might be appropriate because it's a propven model and more complcated than the one introduced previously.